 $ balooshow /home/vishesh/file.jpg 4 /home/vishesh/file.jpg Width: 713 Height: 955 Photo X Dimension: 713 Photo X Dimension: 955

-Please run this tool on the file which is not being found.
-It should print information similar to what is being printed above.
+If baloosearch search terms does not find a file that should match, then run balooshow -x /path/to/file for the file which Baloo does not return.
+It should print information similar to what is being printed above, including the file information and terms in the file that Baloo should have indexed.
 If no information is printed, then please check the following

-- The file is not in the list of exclude folders
+- The file is not in Baloo's list of exclude folders

 - The baloo_file process is running.